To fully understand psoriasis, you need to see what’s happening underneath the skin.

 When your body has plaque psoriasis, your immune system is overactive, triggering skin inflammation and causing skin cells to be produced faster than normal.
 New skin cells are pushed to the skin's surface in 3 to 4 days instead of the usual 28 to 30.

-But your body can't shed skin cells at that fast of a rate.
+But your body can't shed the new skin cells at that fast of a rate.
 So while new skin cells are being produced, the old, dead skin cells pile up on top of each other.

 As more and more new skin cells are produced rapidly, the old skin cells are pushed to the surface, forming the thick, red, itchy, flaky patches known as plaques.